‘Overwhelmed’: Afghanistan’s Cricket World Cup feat sends fans in a frenzy

 “I kept praying [for Afghanistan] throughout the match,” Zikria told Al Jazeera.
 “I am proud of my team, my captain Rashid Khan and all the support staff.”

-Shortly after Fazalhaq Farooqi dismissed Mustafizur Rahman to seal Afghanistan’s place in the last four, celebrations erupted in various parts of the cricket-mad Asian country.
+Shortly after Naveenul Haq dismissed Mustafizur Rahman to seal Afghanistan’s place in the last four, celebrations erupted in various parts of the cricket-mad Asian country.

 Look, what this success means to us! 🤩#AfghanAtalan | #T20WorldCup | #AFGvBAN | #GloriousNationVictoriousTeam pic.twitter.com/loBZ6nW4e0